The deleted Sopranos scene that would have cleared up show’s biggest mystery

 Creator David Chase removed the sequence

-The Sopranos fans are mourning he loss of Tony Sirico, who has died aged 79.
+The Sopranos fans are mourning the loss of Tony Sirico, who has died aged 79.

 Sirico appeared in the HBO series as Paulie Walnuts, a fan favourite character who was at the centre of many of the show’s funniest moments.